Abhinandan-Sah/AiGenZone/README.md

 This is AiGenZone - An AI Component generator
--> This a assignment project
+-> This a assignment project for the internship